 |

-This assignment asks you to try to richly envision justice, inquiry, and action teaching around a specific literary work (novel, play, several short stories, collection of poems, or other genre) that serves as an anchor text in a thematic unit appropriate to secondary teaching.
-Your development of a justice oriented thematic approach should incorporate other texts with the anchor text in a several week long unit that focuses on an issue or issues that matter to your students an/or the world.
-I think it might be especially interesting to envision your unit around a text you might actually teach during your internship this semester or next semester.
-I realize that a several week-long unit may not be possible to add to the class you are interning in, but at least envisioning a longer richer unit might inform the teaching you are able to do in your internship, and, above all, help you think about how to develop richer, more interconnected and meaningful literature teaching in the future.
-Your unit should be several (3-5?) weeks in length.
+Envisioning Justice, Inquiry, and Action Teaching This assignment asks you to try to envision justice, inquiry, and action teaching around a specific literary work (novel, play, several short stories, collection of poems, or other genre) that serves as an anchor text in a thematic unit appropriate to secondary teaching.
+In this thematic unit you will also incorporate other texts with the anchor text in a several week long unit.
+It might be especially interesting to envision your unit around a text you might actually teach during your internship this semester or next semester.
+A several week-long unit may not be possible to add to the class you are interning in, but at least envisioning a longer, richer unit might inform the teaching you are able to do in your internship, and, above all, help you think about how to develop interconnected and meaningful literature teaching in the future.
 While novels likely require more time than shorter works, whatever anchor text you choose, the idea is to not have that anchor text be a "pearl on a string;" but part of a multi-textual thematic inquiry into a question of justice on which students can take action.
 Your unit plan should include: 1) Some description of what you have found other teachers to be teaching in regard to the anchor text or the thematic justice topic that you are focusing on.
 Good teachers look around to see what other teachers are doing, and try to learn from and draw on them.
 What do you like about what other teachers are doing and what might you do differently?
 This description could include ideas from talking with your mentor or other interns, teaching ideas or approaches that you find online from searching for teaching about the anchor text or theme, and ideas from at least one and ideally two or three English Journal articles related to your text, theme, or approach.
 (The English Journal is the most important journal for secondary English teachers and one dimension of the assignment is to show you are familiar with it.
 If you have great difficulty finding articles relevant to your anchor text or theme, consult with the professor.

 2) A description of how your unit will address issues of justice.